 Chapel services, held twice a week, bring the campus community together to learn about God, the world, and how to make a difference in it.
 Nationally known speakers such as Hugh Halter, Jerry Sittser, and Sarah Thebarge challenge students, as do area Christian leaders, faculty and staff, and other students.
 The student-led Sunday Night Praise & Worship service is a popular way to start a new week.
 In the dorms and apartments, nearly 500 students meet in small discipleship groups on a weekly basis to pray, study the Bible, and talk about how their faith integrates with what they’re learning.

-Christian musicians such as Crowder, Tenth Avenue North, Jamie Grace, and Jeremy Camp have performed concerts as part of the Student Activities Council’s schedule, joining other events such as dances, Airband, Clash of the Classes, and giant beach volleyball.
+Christian musicians such as Crowder, Tenth Avenue North, Sidewalk Prophets, and Jeremy Camp have performed concerts as part of the Student Activities Council’s schedule, joining other events such as dances, Airband, Clash of the Classes, and giant beach volleyball.
 Other campus traditions include the RUSH student dance concert and Hospers Hall’s cardboard-and-duct tape battle.
 More than 50 clubs and organizations enable students to develop leadership skills and enjoy special interests with others just like them.

 HEALTHY AND HAPPY